ImaanBontle/apo-phot/Docs/README.md

 <!--Calculation Parameters-->
 ## Parameters List <a id="params"></a>

 This table contains supplementary information related to the photometry calculations for each filter.
-This file is always named *parameters.fits*.
+This file is always named *parameters.fits* and is located within the *FilterData* folder.

 The following columns are included in the output: